microsoft/ignite-learning-paths-training-aiml/aiml30/demosetup.md

     * This will attempt to hit the API but it will fail since it hasnt been created yet.

 ## Run through the Live Demo
 Do a complete run through of the live demo to have a completed backup model to open and show the end result.

+#### !Important - There will not be enough time to run the model during the live demo.
+Make sure to build the model _without_ running it in the live session.
+Once you have added all the modules to the experiment workspace then navigate to the model created and trained prior to the session.

 [Next - Live Demo Steps](demoguide.md)

-Cassie: TODOS for this Guide:
-- fix azure function
-- add link to new location of data
-- add path for C# demo app steps